 Highlights of the scientific program include keynote and plenary lectures by Freda Miller, Richard Huganir, Gordon Shepherd, Rui Costa, Kay Tye and Beth Stevens.
 Our public lectures will be delivered by Catharine Winstanley and Luke Clark, on the theme of addictions.
 Plenary and parallel symposia, proposed by our members complete our diverse scientific program.

 CAN is dedicated to promoting diversity in neuroscience, and to this end, we are organizing an interactive luncheon workshop on this topic at CAN2018.
 Judy Illes will be leading the Equity, Diversity and Inclusivity in Neuroscience workshop (EDI-Neuro) on Monday May 14th 2018 at noon.
-To make this a successful and interactive event, we are surveying the membership to get your views on what CAN can do as a professional society to promote balance, fairness, diversity and productivity in our organization.
-Please visit the EDI-Neuro webpage and fill in our survey by March 1st 2018.

 The members of the scientific program and organizing committees also deemed it important to make a strong statement on respect within our association and at our meeting.
 CAN is dedicated to being an inclusive and harassment-free association for its membership.
 We ask that all members and conference participants help us to achieve this goal by being respectful in their interactions and mindful of behaviour that can contribute to an exclusionary or hostile environment.

 We look forward to welcoming you in beautiful Vancouver in May!